openharmony/docs/en/application-dev/security/permission-list.md

 ## ohos.permission.GET_BUNDLE_INFO_PRIVILEGED

-Allows an application to query information about other applications at the same time.
+Allows an application to obtain information about other applications at the same time.
+This permission applies only to privileged applications and applications with the same signature.

 **Permission level**: system_basic